-Rosemary Parmesan Roasted Sweet Potatoes are tender and savory-sweet in this simple, healthy side dish that’s perfect for a regular weeknight or a holiday menu!
+Rosemary Parmesan Roasted Sweet Potatoes are a tender and savory sweet potato recipe.
+This simple, healthy side dish is perfect for weeknights or holidays!

-Sweet potatoes are delicious and nutritious year-round, but fall and winter are the seasons that I find myself really craving them, buying them, and cooking them.
+Sweet potatoes are delicious and nutritious year-round, but fall and winter are the seasons that I find myself really craving a good savory sweet potato recipe.
 Maybe it’s that I’ve always associated sweet potatoes with Thanksgiving.
 Maybe it’s because this is the time of year I find myself regularly roasting root vegetables, which are then raucously ravaged by my rapacious relatives (this sentence brought to you by alliteration…and a thesaurus).

 In summary?
 My whole family loves ’em…and we eat a lot of ’em come November.